Ankr-network/ankr-docs/docs/Earn/liquid-staking/liquid-staking.md

 For example,

-1. **Provide liquidity on Decentralized Exchanges** Pairs of tokens for example liquidity token aAVAXb and AVAX can be deposited in liquidity pools on a number of DEXs such as Uniswap.
+1. **Provide liquidity on Decentralized Exchanges** Pairs of tokens for example liquid token aAVAXb and AVAX can be deposited in liquidity pools on a number of DEXs such as Uniswap.
 By providing liquidity, you can earn additional rewards.
 As more people trade, you can earn a share of transaction fees (Liquidity Mining), on top of your AVAX staking rewards from aAVAXb.

 2. **Receiving additional tokens from DEXs**
 By providing liquidity, you also have the possibility of receiving farming rewards or tokens on top of Liquidity Pool tokens, representing your share of a liquidity pool on a DEX.